-Social isolation, depression and need for activities for older people were consistently raised as significant issues through community consultation in 2006.
+Social isolation, depression and the need for activities for older people were consistently raised as significant issues throughout consultations with communities in 2006.
 This feedback is consistent with the finding of reports written with community input several years ago (Twyford, 2003, Twyford, 2003a).

 Transport was one of the main themes to emerge from community consultation and was often raised in the first instance as an issue for older people.
-Access to transport is important to access health, medical and other essential services and also to allow people to participate socially in their community.
+Access to transport is not only important to access health, medical and other essential services, but also to allow people to participate socially in the life of their community.
 The cost of petrol and no access to a car were often given as a frequent barrier to personal travel.
-Other issues including no longer holding valid licences and travelling long distances, were given as barriers to the use of personal transport and unsuitable timetabling of community transport.
+Other issues, including, no longer holding valid licences and travelling long distances, were given as barriers to the use of personal transport and unsuitable timetabling of community transport.
 It is important to consider both immediate and longer term solutions to transportation issues as the problem is likely to increase as the population ages.
 Acknowledgement of the new aged care facility proposal and recently commenced private facilities were made.